MicrosoftEdge/WebView2Feedback/specs/CustomDefaultDownloadLocation.md

   [propget] HRESULT DefaultDownloadPath([out, retval] LPWSTR* value);

   /// Sets the `DefaultDownloadPath` property.
 The value should be
-  /// an absolute path.
-Returns `E_INVALIDARG` if the
+  /// an absolute path to a folder that the user and application can write to.
-  /// value is invalid, and the default download path is not changed.
-If the
+  /// Returns `E_INVALIDARG` if the value is invalid, and the default download
-  /// directory does not yet exist, it is created at the time of the next
+  /// path is not changed.
+If the directory does not yet exist, it is created
-  /// download.
-The user can still change the path through the Save As dialog.
+  /// at the time of the next download.
+The user can still change the path
+  /// through the Save As dialog.
+This value is persisted in the user data
+  /// folder across sessions.
   [propput] HRESULT DefaultDownloadPath([in] LPCWSTR value);
 }
 ```